Constitution of the United States Complete Shooting Dog Association

 5. Dogs that only occasionally competed in USCSDA stakes must have an otherwise exceptional record along with a significant placement in an USCSDA event to be considered.
 This dog may be better nominated to the National Field Trial Hall of Fame rather than the USCSDA.

 A voting member can vote for up to two persons or two dogs on the prepared ballot.
 The ballot will be distributed and the vote will be conducted during the annual meeting.
-A majority vote is required for election to the USCSDA Hall of Fame.
+The leading vote getter will earn election to the USCSDA Hall of Fame.
 The election results will be announced at the Annual Meeting.

 The first year of the Hall Of Fame only 2 individuals and 2 dogs will be elected to the Hall of Fame.
 After this initial induction, a maximum of 1 person and 1 dog per year are eligible for induction.
 However, it is not necessary to have an inductee every year.